 Death and disability often lead to financial hardship from losing the income of the individual who dies or becomes disabled.
-People can minimize the impact by having term life insurance and individual disability insurance.

 While the insurance benefits are designed to help families and beneficiaries, can creditors collect some of those proceeds to cover the debts of the insured?